ory/kratos/internal/httpclient/docs/UiNodeScriptAttributes.md

 ### NewUiNodeScriptAttributes

-`func NewUiNodeScriptAttributes(async bool, crossorigin string, id string, integrity string, nodeType string, nonce string, referrerpolicy string, src string, type_ string, ) *UiNodeScriptAttributes`
+`func NewUiNodeScriptAttributes(async bool, crossorigin string, id string, integrity string, nodeType interface{}, nonce string, referrerpolicy string, src string, type_ string, ) *UiNodeScriptAttributes`

 NewUiNodeScriptAttributes instantiates a new UiNodeScriptAttributes object This constructor will assign default values to properties that have it defined,